-Notes: Many residents travel to Tallahasse, 50 miles away along country roads, for shopping and services.
+Carrabelle Notes: Many residents travel to Tallahasse, 50 miles away along country roads, for shopping and services.
 The town is racially diverse.
 Weems Memorial Hospital is not accredited but has a heliport for fast transport to Tallhassee if needed.
 Carrabelle has grown by 4% during the last decade.

 Recommended as a Retirement Spot?
 Yes, although the non-accredited hospital and hurricane threat are concerns.

 Named Pascua Florida by Juan Ponce De Leon, the Sunshine State did not enter the Union until March 3, 1845.
 Balmy mild winters began attracting snowbirds to the state in the late 19th century.
 Retirees continue to flock to the state.
 It's not hard to see why tourism has become the leading industry.